MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/mbbcx/nc-mbbcx-evt_mbb_device_send_mbim_fragment.md

 An MBBCx client driver must register an *EvtMbbDeviceSendMbimFragment* callback function by calling [**MbbDeviceInitialize**](nf-mbbcx-mbbdeviceinitialize.md).

 The MBBCx framework calls this callback function when it wants to issue a command in the format of an MBIM control message to the client driver.
-If the size of the MBIM control message is larger than the maximum fragment size set by the client driver in the [**MBB_DEVICE_MBIM_PARAMETERS**](ns-mbbcx-_mbb_device_mbim_parameters.md) structure, the MBBCx framework splits the MBIM control message into multiple fragmented messages and calls this callback function once per fragemented message.
+If the size of the MBIM control message is larger than the maximum fragment size set by the client driver in the [**MBB_DEVICE_MBIM_PARAMETERS**](ns-mbbcx-_mbb_device_mbim_parameters.md) structure, the MBBCx framework splits the MBIM control message into multiple fragmented messages and calls this callback function once per fragmented message.

 To get the actual MBIM message fragment being sent, the client driver should call [**MbbRequestGetBuffer**](nf-mbbcx-mbbrequestgetbuffer.md) to get the buffer where the MBIM message fragment is stored.
-Once its device has successfully accepted the control request, or any failure condition has occurred, the client driver must acknowledge this to MBBCx by calling [**MbbRequestComplete**](nf-mbbcx-mbbrequestcomplete.md) either asynchronously or sychronously.
+Once its device has successfully accepted the control request, or any failure condition has occurred, the client driver must acknowledge this to MBBCx by calling [**MbbRequestComplete**](nf-mbbcx-mbbrequestcomplete.md) either asynchronously or synchronously.

 For more information, see [Handling MBIM control messages](/windows-hardware/drivers/netcx/writing-an-mbbcx-client-driver#handling-mbim-control-messages).